-Include: 2007 undergraduate class who graduated between July 1, 2006 and June 30, 2007 who started at your institution as first- time students and received a bachelor's degree between July 1, 2006 and June 30, 2007. only loans made to students who borrowed while enrolled at your institution.
+Include: 2013 undergraduate class who graduated between July 1, 2012 and June 30, 2013 who started at your institution as first-time students and received a bachelor's degree between July 1, 2012 and June 30, 2013.

+^{} only loans made to students who borrowed while enrolled at your institution.

-co-signed loans.
+^{} co-signed loans.

-Exclude: those who transferred in. money borrowed at other institutions.
+Exclude: those who transferred in.

+^{} money borrowed at other institutions.

 H4 Provide the percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-48% H4a Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
+62% H4a Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
 NOTE: exclude all institutional, state, private alternative loans and parent loans.
-58% H5 Report the average per-borrower cumulative undergraduate indebtedness of those in line H4 \$19,756

-H5a Report the average per-borrower cumulative undergraduate indebtedness through federal loan programs--Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loan and Federal Family Education Loans.
-These are listed in line 4a.
-NOTE: exclude all institutional, state, private alternative loans and exclude parent loans.
+54% Н5 Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4.
+III IIIIe n4. \$32,254 Н5а Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+These are listed in line H4a.
+NOTE: exclude all institutional, state, private alternative loans and exclude parent loans. \$21,015